coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 instead of "def setup."
 This preserves any changes to those methods that may have been made in test_helper.rb.

+*Never* include user email addresses in the internal Rails cache.
+Caches are stored for reuse later, and there's always the risk that they will accidentally presented to another user not authorized to see it.
+Otherwise, please *do* use caches to speed repeated responses where they make sense.
+Caches are one of the key mechanisms we use to provide rapid responses to users.

 ### JavaScript

 There is a small amount of application-specific client-side JavaScript;